 I got asked for my philosophy on one foot.
 I personally never found Objectivism on one foot that useful.
 I thought it's too hard to understand if you don't already know what the stuff means.
 Philosophy is hard enough to communicate in whole books.
 Some people read Atlas Shrugged and think Rand is a communist or altruist.
 Some people read Popper and think he's a positivist or inductivist.
 Huge mistakes are easily possible even with long philosophical statements.
 I think the best solution involves back and forth communication so that miscommunication mistakes can be fixed along the way and understanding can be built up incrementally.
 But this requires the right attitudes and methods for talking to be very effective.
 And that's hard.
 And if people don't already have the right methods to learn and communicate well, how do you explain it to them?
 There's a chicken and egg problem that I don't have a great answer to.
 But anyway, philosophy, really short, I tried, here you go:

 There is only one known rational theory of how knowledge is created: evolution.
-It answers Paley's problem.
+It solves Paley's problem.
 No one has ever come up with any other answer.
 Yet most people do not recognize evolution as a key theory in epistemology, and do not recognize that learning is an evolutionary process.
 They have no refutation of evolution, nor any alternative, and persist with false epistemologies.
-This includes Objectivism – Ayn Rand choose not to learn much about evolution.
+This includes Objectivism – Ayn Rand chose not to learn much about evolution.

 Evolution is about how knowledge can be created from non-knowledge, and also how knowledge is improved.
 This works by a process of replication with variation and selection.
 In epistemology, ideas and variants are criticized and the survivors continue on in the process.
 This process incrementally makes progress, just like biological evolution.
 Step by step, flaws get eliminated and the knowledge gets better adapted and refined.
 This correction of errors is crucial to how knowledge is created and improved.